My Teaching Philosophy

 “If I were not a physicist, I would probably be a musician.
 I often think in music.
 I live my daydreams in music.
 I see my life in terms of music.” ― Albert Einstein

-Brigid and Zoe after performing in the Mid-Atlantic High School Flute Choir at the Flute Society of Washington Mid-Atlantic Convention
+Conducting the 2020 Mid-Atlantic High School Flute Choir at the Flute Society of Washington Mid-Atlantic Convention with guest performers Wendy Kumer as narrator and Howard McCullers on contrabass flute.

 I believe music education is vital for us as human beings.
 Deep within us is a need to be creative and creating music can fill that need.
 Playing a musical instrument also provides an opportunity for students to create something outside of the digital world.
 Playing the flute requires time in the present moment with a real instrument.